 Tursunzade border: Taxis leave from Zarnisar Bazaar, or take a bus for half price from the main bus station.
 At the border, get on a minibus to Denau.
 From Denau you can get a shared taxi to Termez, Qarshi or direct to Samarkand.

-Transport to Murghab and Dushanbe can be found on the bazaar.
+Transport to Murghab and Dushanbe can be found on the parking lot behind the bazaar.
 Get there no later than 8am.
 They will start leaving around 10am, or maybe earlier, depending on when the seats get filled.
 Be sure to read our tips for the Pamir Highway.

 A marshrutka to Ishkashim will cost around 8$.
 A shared taxi back will cost about the same.

 Getting in and out of Murghab is only possible by jeep.
-If you want to leave and arrive on time, your best bet is to get fellow travelers together and book a 4WD with META.
+If you want to leave and arrive on time, your best bet is to get fellow travelers together and book a 4WD (through us, for instance).
 Local drivers are less expensive, but it can take a long time to get going, since they need to round up scarce passengers.
 Shared jeeps leave from the bazaar.
 Come around 7am to the taxi stand and get numbers from drivers, hang around and hedge your bets.

 To Osh, expect between 1 car every 2 days and 2 cars per day maximum to leave.
-Make sure it’s a Kyrgyz car or that the driver has all necesaary papers.
+Make sure it’s a Kyrgyz car, or in case of a Tajik car, that the driver has all necessary papers.
+Mornings are best, but it is not impossible to get a ride in the afternoon.

 To Khorog, cars and minibuses leave almost everyday, especially in summertime.
 Weekends there are fewer passengers.
 If you want go to places in between you will have to pay the full fare or hitchhike.